Minimal UI design: Complete guide to whitespace

 Less is more, especially with minimal UI design.
-Our festive guide to whitespace design tells you everything you need to know this Christmas, from wireframing to information architecture.
-Let it snow!
+Our guide to whitespace design tells you everything you need to know, from wireframing to information architecture.

 Let’s be honest right from the jump – moderation and minimalism are probably the last thing on your mind around holiday time.
 After all, tis the season to eat, drink and get kind of merry.
 But when it comes to web design, minimalism doesn’t take a break for Christmas.
 Minimalist web design, whitespace design and elegant UIs are as popular as ever.
-So Justinmind has put together a festive guide to minimal UI design and whitespace design for 2017, plus some tips to help you build perfectly minimal website wireframes.
+So Justinmind has put together a festive guide to minimal UI design and whitespace design, plus some tips to help you build perfectly minimal website wireframes.
 Ho ho ho!

 What is minimal UI design?